-Recommended Steps to help Protect your Information
+Recommended Steps to Help Protect Your Information

 1. Website and Enrollment.
-Go to https://response.idx.us/ncbpt and follow the instructions for enrollment using your Enrollment Code provided at the top of the letter.
+Scan the QR image or go to https://response.idx.us/KAVX and follow the instructions for enrollment using your Enrollment Code provided at the top of the letter.